Alfred Gruenther: World War II

 Gruenther was an adviser and planner to top generals in World War II.
 He possessed a strong power of analytical reasoning with capacity both to detail and overall perspective for which his colleagues called him "the Brain".

+General Alphonse Juin with American generals Geoffrey Keyes, Mark W. Clark, Alfred M. Gruenther, and Lucian Truscott, at Rome City Hall on June 5, 1944.

 In 1942, he was promoted to brigadier general and became a deputy chief of staff of Allied Force Headquarters in London under Gen. Eisenhower, who assigned him the Operation Torch development.
 A year later, he was promoted to major general and served as chief of staff of the Fifth Army, and the 15th Army Group under Gen. Mark W. Clark; he was the principal planner of the allied invasions of North Africa in 1942 and Italy in 1943.

 Post-war

 After the end of World War II in 1945, Gruenther served as deputy commander of U.S. forces in Austria.
 In 1946–1947, he was appointed deputy commandant of the recently established National War College.

 In 1947, he served as Director of the Joint Staff and then Joint Chiefs of Staff in 1947–1949.
 In 1949, he was promoted to the rank of lieutenant general and served as the U.S. Army's deputy chief of staff for plans and operations.

 In 1951, Gruenther was promoted to four-star general and appointed as the Chief of Staff, Supreme Headquarters Allied Powers Europe (COFS SHAPE) under Gen. Eisenhower, who became the Supreme Allied Commander Europe (SACEUR).
 He continued to serve under Gen. Matthew Ridgway and later replaced him as SACEUR.
 From 11 July 1953 to 20 November 1956, he was Supreme Allied Commander, Europe/Commander in Chief, U.S. European Command (SACEUR/USCINCEUR).
 On 31 December 1956, Gruenther retired from the Army.